mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 some serious drawbacks:

  #.
 We have found that I/O performance of gridfs is slower than
     most file-based reads and writes.
+The reason is the data all flow through a common, network channel through the (single instance by default) MongoDB server
  #.
 Large data sets can present problems as the storage is aggregated into
     the same file system as database storage.
  #.
 Deleting intermediate results at the end of a workflow can be